lpadder/lpadder/README.md

 ### Development

-This app is boostrapped by Vite, its PWA plugin,
+This app was made using [Vite](https://vitejs.dev), [React](https://reactjs.org) and [TypeScript](https://www.typescriptlang.org) and deployed with [Vercel](https://vercel.com).

-React and TypeScript.
+- `yarn dev`: Starts the Vite development server on port 3000.

-- `yarn dev`: Starts the Vite development server (on path `/absproxy/3000`).
+  - Note: if you use a reverse proxy to access the development server, you'll need to create a `.env.local` file and append `CLIENT_PORT=443` where `443` is the port you use in your reverse proxy.
+This will make the HMR work.
 - `yarn build`: Builds the app into `dist` directory.
 - `yarn serve`: Serves the builded app under `dist`.